NathanRomike/dictionary-builder/README.md

 **Or**

->Clone repository to local machine, run the program in terminal by entering `$ gradle run`, and navigate to the [localhost](http://localhost:4567/).
+>Clone repository to local machine, compile and run the program in terminal by entering `$ gradle run`, and navigate to the [localhost](http://localhost:4567/).

 ## Technologies Used